The probability is high that your bird will experience a broken blood feather or two in its long lifetime.

 I recently had the mobile bird trimmer come to the house and she found that my Mealy Amazon (22 yrs) and one of my Pionus (10yrs) had these at the base of what was, or was to be a feather.

 Hi Janet, Those are emerging blood feathers.
 They are not fully matured blood feathers.
-Normally feather barbs on a bird are attached to empty shaft with no blood once they are fully mature.
+Normally feather barbs on a bird are attached to an empty shaft with no blood once they are fully mature.
 That is why you can trim a bird’s wing with no pain much like cutting in here or fingernails.
 During a molt as feathers are lost new ones come in and blood is used to supply the growth of the.
 Important to watch broken blood feathers as they can cause serious bleeding which birds in general don’t do well with.
-Your mobile crew compared to do the right thing by pulling these out to avoid the bleeding.
+Your mobile crew compared to doing the right thing by pulling these out to avoid the bleeding.